INFO343-aut17/Ambulo/README.md

 <br />

 ## DESCRIPTION
-A hiking web-based application that uses Trail API for locations and Instagram API for images of trails.
-Users will be able to view and filter trails on a map.
-When a user clicks on a trail marker, they can get instant information such as weather conditions.
-The Instagram images will help hikers decide which trails they might want to checkout in the future.
+A hiking web-based application that uses Trail API for locations and Flickr API for images of trails.
+Users will be able to search by city and view local trails.
+When a user clicks on a trail name, they can get instant information such as location and information about activities provided by the Trail API.
+The flickr images will help hikers decide which trails they might want to checkout in the future.

 ## POTENTIAL USER STORIES
 * As a user, I want to view trails on a map